mhagstrand/slate/source/includes/_api_objects_product.md

 # Products

-Properties for a saleable item in the catalog
+A saleable item in the catalog.

 ## Product Object – Properties